 In my opinion, a stylish man’s jewelry case should contain the following:

-A neutral-faced, medium-sized watch with a crocodile band is one piece of jewelry that I wear almost every day.
+A neutral-faced, medium-sized watch is one piece of jewelry that I wear almost every day.
 Keep it simple, elegant and easy on the eyes in order to last the test of time.
 For more on this topic check out our Guide to Investing in a Timepiece.

 Necklaces are one of the best accessories for casual summer outfits, when necklines are usually a little lower.
 Keep it to one, maybe two, classic metals that are thin and minimal.
 Personally, I really like Philip Crangi‘s necklace collection over at Giles & Brother.

-I’m not much of a bracelet guy, but I know some guys (like Neil here) who wear them very well.
-His looks are often simple (though expertly tailored) so the bracelets give it a little something extra.
-Again, the key is keeping them understated, but not overly delicate.
-No need to stack a whole bunch of them like it’s 2009, unless you got style like that.
+I’m not much of a bracelet guy, but I know some guys who wear them very well.
+Again, the key is keeping them simple, understated, and not overly delicate.
+No need to stack a whole bunch of wrist ornaments like it’s 2009.

 When it comes to rings I suggest avoiding the delicate or dainty and looking for something strong and masculine, with a little broken-in character.
 Vintage stores are a great place to start – remember if there is something you love but doesn’t fit, you can always have it sized.